AldrianLoberiano/dnhs-hub/USER_MANUAL.md

 ### Uploading Documents

 1. Click **Documents** → **Upload Document**
+2. Type in the **Student** field to search by name or student number (autocomplete results appear as you type)
-2. Select the student
+3. Select the student from the dropdown
-3. Choose the document type
+4. Choose the document type
-4. Select the file (PDF, JPG, JPEG, PNG - Max 10MB)
+5. Select the file (PDF, JPG, JPEG, PNG - Max 10MB)
-5. Click **Upload**
+6. Click **Upload**

 ### Viewing Documents

 1. Click **Documents** in the sidebar
-2. Filter by student or document type
+2. Use the search bar to filter by student name or document type (results update instantly)
+3. Use the **Document Type** dropdown to filter (results update instantly)
-3. Click the **eye icon** to preview
+4. Click the **eye icon** to preview
-4. Click the **download icon** to download
+5. Click the **download icon** to download

 ### Deleting Documents

 1. Go to the documents list
 2. Click the **trash icon** next to the document
-3. Confirm the deletion
+3. Confirm the deletion in the styled popup

 ---